 The hand monument was gestated as a symbol of openness and a place for the people of Chandigarh to discuss their issues or concerns here.
 Not more than 55 years old, the Open Hand monument is now a prime attraction from Chandigarh.
 The famous Open Hand Monument also rotates as per the winds which can be a unique thing to experience.

-The entry to open Hand Monument is free for all, but cars only drop till the main entry.
-The Open Hand Monument is pleasantly located in the center amid all greenery which will give you ample photographic opportunities.
-Even on a weekend the Hand Monument barely had any tourists giving me a way to try out different camera angles and also capture amazing clicks for myself!
+The entry to open Hand Monument is free for all, but cars only drop to the main entry.
+The Open Hand Monument is pleasantly in the centre amid all greenery which will give you ample photographic opportunities.
+Even on a weekend the Hand Monument barely had any tourists giving me a way to try different camera angles and capture amazing clicks for myself!

 There are a number of eateries at the entry of Sukhna Lake and even some local vendors sell bhelpuri (a salty snack) at a low 10INR.
 Sitting on the stairs next to the lake bed on a chilly evening with bhelpuri in hand will be a serene experience.
 Post relaxation at the lake, we came back to the nearby food market to enjoy another Indian snack Tikki with tea to beat the chilly weather.
 Although tea was my far below my expectations and I will not recommend having it there.

-If you’re a photography lover and sunsets and sunrises are your favorite cliches, don’t forget to head to Sukhna lake early mornings and late evenings!
+If you’re a photography lover and sunsets and sunrises are your favourite clichés, don’t forget to head to Sukhna lake early mornings and late evenings!
 There’s no entry fee for sitting by the lake bed so you can capture lake photographs without spending a penny.

 Chandigarh is famous in the nearby towns of entire Punjab and Haryana for being a shopping hub giving credit to its sector 17 market.
-A market built in a planned manner just like the city, the sector 17 market premises will present you with not only amazing renowned brands but also amazing cafes.
+A market built-in a planned way just like the city, the sector 17 market premises will present you with not only amazing renowned brands but also an amazing café.
 There’s also a flee market in sector 17 for those who want to shop cheap.
 Till some years ago sector 17 was the only famous market for people in and around Chandigarh.
 But once the city came up with Elante Mall, the entire shopping front of Chandigarh was changed forever.
-With international brands targetting Chandigarh as well, Elante mall is one of the top things to do in Chandigarh.
+With international brands targeting Chandigarh as well, Elante mall is one of the top things to do in Chandigarh.
 Although I’m not a mall preacher, we actually went there to beat the chilly winds and ended up having an amazing dinner, more on that below.

 Chandigarh is one the most planned cities in India, with fewer traffic signals and more roundabouts and the traffic rules followed more than in any other city.
 It actually feels nice to drive around such a city.
-You’ll not see any high rise in Chandigarh but all low lying architecture planned in an impressive manner.
+You’ll not see any high-rise in Chandigarh but all low-lying architecture planned in an impressive manner.
 If you’re an architecture lover, don’t forget to click those beautiful houses from the city.
 Chandigarh is loved by the youth for a city well planned & easy to drive in, which is why it’s in my list of amazing things to do in Chandigarh.
 So, hire a cab or take your car or bike and drive around!

 Unlike other major cities in Delhi, Chandigarh promotes bike tours.
-“Chandigarh by Cycle” offers 3-hour tour of the city revolving around the open hand monument, Sukhna lake and also the museums.
-If you love to bike, don’t forget to enroll yourself in the tour to visit all the sightseeing places in Chandigarh India.
+“Chandigarh by Cycle” offers 3-hour tour of the city revolving around the open hand monument, Sukhna Lake and the museums.
+If you love to bike, don’t forget to enrol yourself on the tour to visit all the sightseeing places in Chandigarh India.
 The awesome tour costs 1200INR for 3 hours with proper safety equipment and well-spoken tour guides.

-Named after Zakir Hussain – India’s third President – the Rose Garden is another prime attraction from Chandigarh India.
-The garden is spread in over 30 acres and contains a variety of rose species and was initially started as Botanical Garden.
+Named after Zakir Hussein – India’s third President – the Rose Garden is another prime attraction from Chandigarh India.
+The garden is spread in over 30 acres and has a variety of rose species and was initially started as Botanical Garden.
 Spot for roses in the garden as there are only a few in bloom.
-The Rose Garden attracts a large number of tourists so go as early as you can.
+The Rose Garden attracts many of tourists so go as early as you can.

 Internationally acclaimed, the Dolls Museum in Chandigarh is one of the best museums in India.
 The dolls being displayed in the Dolls Museum have been collected from as much as 250 countries.
 A place for true art lovers, Dolls Museum should be a prime attraction and must-see in Chandigarh India.
 The tiny dolls or puppets will cheer up your mood and will revive your childhood memories.